jw1762/docs/src/en/community/roleplay/space-law.md

 If the sentence exceeds or is exactly 20 minutes, you may perma the person.
 ```

+**Contraband:** Certian items are considered contraband, and most are labelled as such.
+However, some items are contraband without proper authorization.
+These items are: TBD

 ## Crimes
 ### I Degree